Treadmill Buying Guide

 The width of the belt will depend on your frame but aim to select a treadmill measuring at least 18” inches wide.
 Please contact us for advice if you have any concerns about choosing the correct treadmill for your height, size and frame requirements.

-This is particularly important if you are a larger or heavier individual and it may also give you an indication of the durability of the equipment.
+This is particularly important if you are a larger or heavier individual and it may also give you an indication of the durability and quality of the equipment.
 Ideally when selecting a treadmill, you will be well within the maximum weight requirements rather near the top end, this is particularly important for runners.
 Also consider how long you will be running on the treadmill for.

 It is fundamentally important to consider the amount of support provided when selecting a treadmill as walking, jogging and running can impact heavily on sensitive knees and joints.
 A well cushioned running platform should absorb the shock of the initial placement of the foot, towards the front of the running belt, this will minimise the impact on the user.
 Moderate cushioning is required in the middle of the platform as you progress through your stride, whilst firm support at the back of the treadmill is ideal to enable you to push off efficiently and maintain momentum.
 The belt shouldn’t move around with every foot placement.

 A treadmill console comes with an array of helpful tools, therefore it is important to ensure it is within easy reach, clear to see and simple to use.
 It allows you to track time, incline, distance, calories and heart rate.
 Consoles on some of the top end treadmills come with numerous features allowing you to connect to your email, stream a box set, or use your favourite apps such as YouTube and Netflix whilst you workout.

 Our Endura Fitness Infinity Run Pro Treadmill features a 23” HD touchscreen console with an Android operating system.
 Runners can get fully immersed in their workouts and are able to complete 30 well-known virtual reality courses from all over the world.